Can I grow mustard at home? Yes! You can grow mustard easily in containers or…

 - Adjust the PH slowly if possible

-- Use lemon juice, coffee grounds or sulfur if levels are too high
+- Use lemon juice or coffee grounds if levels are too high

 - Use baking soda or limestone if the soil levels are too low